TB-Vagtplanen/TB-3sem-P1-frontend/README.md

 - Story/task branching strategy

 We are doing this because we want to split the different stories features of our system.
 This will make sure everyone gets to play with the backend & frontend.

+### Azure
+We have decided for this project to use Mark's Azure to setup resources